Cultural tours fail to pull mainland tourists during Golden Week

 However, tourism sector lawmaker Wayne Yiu Si-wing said the government is working passively with a "the less you do, the less mistakes you make" attitude in developing cultural tourism.

-For instance, some travel agencies have tried to submit applications to the government in the hopes of organising tours on weekdays to the High Island Reservoir East Dam, a popular tourism spot of the Hong Kong UNESCO Global Geopark.
+For instance, some travel agencies have tried to submit applications to the government in the hopes of organising tours on weekdays to the High Island Reservoir East Dam, a popular tourism spot at the Hong Kong UNESCO Global Geopark.

-Due to possible water pollution and adverse effect on the environment, the Water Supplies Department and the Agriculture, Fisheries and Conservation Department refused to allow travel agencies to operate shuttle bus into the area on weekdays.
+But due to possible water pollution and adverse effect on the environment, the Water Supplies Department and the Agriculture, Fisheries and Conservation Department refused to allow travel agencies to operate shuttle bus into the area on weekdays.

 One example is the Hong Kong Disneyland, which the government poured $58 billion into its expansion scheme.